cucapra/capra-public/src/index.md

 ### [Dahlia, a Language for Predictable Accelerator Design][dahlia]

+High-level synthesis (HLS) tools can translate C-like languages to hardware accelerators, but the semantic gap between software and hardware can yield unpredictable performance and semantics.
-High-level synthesis (HLS) offers a productive way to design specialized hardware accelerators by compiling high-level descriptions to register transfer level languages.
-Our language, [Dahlia][dahlia], uses a *substructural type system* to model hardware resources and their constraints to statically reject HLS designs that make unpredictable area-latency trade-offs.
+[Dahlia][dahlia] adds a *substructural type system* to model hardware resources and their constraints to statically reject HLS designs that make unpredictable area-latency trade-offs.
 You can [try Dahlia in your browser](https://capra.cs.cornell.edu/dahlia).